 It’s important to mention that in some regards, you’re better off paying tax on a $200,000 per year income stream that you’ve built up over 20-30 years by using tax effective techniques rather than not having it at all!
 It really does depend on your situation and your future goals.

 Then there are the less legal ways where the tax payer pays less now, and has no recourse in the future for paying anything back.

 In these situations, people avoid paying tax with no clear benefit to the community and society around them.
 This is discouraged by the government and society in general – and often it’s illegal.

 The most important thing about tax planning is to ensure that you’re getting value for what you’re doing.
 Australians (and most developed nation’s populations) are passionate about tax, specifically about paying less of it but, this is a desire that leads many people to make very poor value decisions.

 If you’re going to spend a dollar, make sure you get two dollars back.
 Just because its tax deductible doesn’t make it any good if you don’t gain more than what you put in.
 What you’re after is net return on investment.
 A simple example of this would be two investments – both similar in risk.
 One is tax effective, one is not.

 In this case, you’re better off not taking the tax effective investment (#1) because it won’t make you as much.

 Tax is an expense, and like all expenses, you should try and keep it down.
 If you feel that you’ve got more tax on your payslips than you should (and most people do) then do something about it.
-Speak to your accountant, do some research, or find yourself an independent, fee based financial planner to talk to.
+Speak to your accountant, do some research, or find yourself a fee based financial planner to talk to.